-Sarah Walker is a Melbourne-based artist working with photography, sound and installation, with a particular focus on text and language.
+Sarah Walker is a Melbourne-based artist working with video, sound and installation, with a particular focus on text and language.

 Her work explores catastrophe, disaster and existential dread.
 She has a particular interest in the inadequacy of contemporary approaches to death, dying and mourning, and in the ways that humans seek meaning in the spiritual and supernatural.
 She uses humour and speculative fiction as methods to disarm the viewer, to open surprising entry points into conversations about existential fears.

 Her commercial work is online at sarahwalkerphotos.com.